luispinho/canis-catalog/README.md

  2. Add code coverage (implement unit and integration tests)
  3. Improve the error handling logic/messages when getting data from the API
  4. UI can use some adjustments/polish (mainly the details page can use some extra work)
+ 5. Listen for network changes and update the UI accordingly (either show a message saying the app is offline or fetch the data in case the connection is established successfully)
+ 6. Add pagination support to the Search results